madhurijetty/KBS_TermProject/README.md

 Therefore, we propose a solution to which helps to identify the fradulent jobs using text and meta data information modelling. <br>

 #### Data Understanding
-The Dataset has data from fake_job_posting.csv.
+The Dataset has data from fake_job_posting.csv downloaded from Kaggle.
+It's a dataset of 48 MB, owned by Shivam Bansal.
 There are total 18 columns in the data file.
 - job_id - Unique Job ID
 - title - The title of the job ad entry.
 - location - Geographical location of the job ad.